A dangerous deep freeze is targeting the Northeast as cold temperatures continue without much relief in the Midwest.

 Someone suffering from frostbite can be unaware of it because tissues that become frozen are numb, the CDC said.
 These are all signs of frostbite: numbness, white or grayish-yellow skin, or skin that feels unusually firm or waxy.

-“Don’t rub your hands -- if you have frost-nip or frostbite, rubbing actually causes tissue damage," Dr. Randall Wexler, professor of family medicine at Ohio State University, told ABC News in January.
+“Don’t rub your hands -- if you have frost-nip or frostbite, rubbing actually causes tissue damage," Dr. Randall Wexler, professor of family medicine at Ohio State University, told ABC News.

 If you think you are developing frostbite, “keep the area covered if you can ... because if you have frostbite on your hand and you pull off your glove, you may cause tissue damage," Wexler said.